brightblueray/terraform-aws-module/README.md

-# terraform-aws-bastion-rkr
+# terraform-aws-module
-A simple module for a Bastion Host
+A simple template for an AWS Module